About Amanda Ribbans

 Biography

-Both of my parents are printmakers, so printmaking has always felt like a natural part of who I am.
+Hello I'm very new to Artfinder.
+I make my prints at the bottom of my London garden next door to my husband who is a ceramicist.
 Although the subject matter of my prints may seem varied, they are largely inspired by personal experiences, often moments of happiness or connection that have resonated deeply.
 I find that I need to feel emotionally engaged with a subject in order to devote time to it.
 Even when viewers do not know the story behind an image, I hope that some of the feelings that motivated the work still carry through.

 I am particularly drawn to the bold clarity and simplicity of linocut, perhaps influenced by my background in graphic design.
 My process usually begins with naturalistic drawings that allow me to explore a theme and develop a deeper understanding of the subject.
 From there, I distill these studies into stronger shapes and a limited colour palette.